-International Conference of Labour declared that "a framework for the ILO to deliver its contribution to overcoming the defining scourge of our time - the crisis of mass unemployment".
+132 The world parliament of labour reached consensus on the need for a comprehensive employment policy framework and pro-active, employment-centered, inclusive growth strategies, both at global and national levels.
+Not surprisingly, Ryder, during the 103th International Conference of Labour declared that "a framework for the ILO to deliver its contribution to overcoming the defining scourge of our time - the crisis of mass unemployment".
 Delegates also agreed to promote "decent" work as an explicit goal of the United Nations-led post-2015 global development agenda.

-&lt;sup>133 See G Prosperetti 'Nuove Politiche per il Welfare State' (n 56) 22 and T Treu 'Un Possibile Nuovo Welfare State' [2013] 2-3 II Diritto del Mercato del Lavoro 256.
+133 See G Prosperetti 'Nuove Politiche per il Welfare State' (n 56) 22 and T Treu 'Un Possibile Nuovo Welfare State' [2013] 2-3 Il Diritto del Mercato del Lavoro 256.
 He reports that in most European countries the welfare is still too "workable", though the health service has always been uncoupled from work.

-&lt;sup>134 See D Garofolo 'Formazione e Lavoro tra Diritto e Contratto.
+134 See D Garofolo 'Formazione e Lavoro tra Diritto e Contratto.
 L'occupabilità' (Cacucci, Bari, 2004) 142, about the concept of employability as a pillar of the shares of the labour market underpinning the European Employment Strategy.

-&lt;sup>135 About this see A Pessi 'Riflessioni sui Sistemi di Sicurezza Sociale' in 'Diritto del lavoro.
+135 About this see A Pessi 'Riflessioni sui Sistemi di Sicurezza Sociale' in 'Diritto del lavoro.
 I nuovi problemi.
-L'omaggio dell'Accademia a Mattia Persiani (n 70) 1623.
+L'omaggio dell'Accademia a Mattia Persiani' (n 70) 1623.